 We perform abdominoplasty surgery at either the Lawrence Surgery Center or Lawrence Memorial Hospital.
 Both are fully accredited and well equipped for your surgery and care afterward.
 The operation will be performed under a general anesthetic and generally takes around 2-4 hours depending on the extent of the procedure performed.
 Patients are generally kept overnight for monitoring after more extensive abdominoplasty procedures under the care of nursing staff and discharged on the following morning.
 Patients undergoing less extensive procedures may go home on the same day.

 The rate at which you recover is highly individual, depending on the extent of the procedure performed and your own rate of healing.
 Patients usually require strong pain medications for the first few days, then can progress to less sedating drugs.
-If your job requires a fair amount of physical activity, we suggest you plan on being off work for about 2 weeks.
-Of course, some patients return faster than 2 weeks, but this can be hard to predict.
-We usually have our patients wear an abdominal binder or other supporting garment during their recovery to help support the repair.
+If your job requires a fair amount of physical activity, we suggest you plan on being off work for about 10-14 days.
+Of course, some patients may return faster but this can be hard to predict.
+We usually have our patients wear an abdominal binder or other supporting garment during their recovery to help support the repair of the abdominal wall.